Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 To setup the project, follow these steps:

-1. In the root directory, run the command npm i
+1. In the root directory, run the command:
+   "npm i"

-2. In the ImageEffectFrontend directory, run the command npm i
+2. In the ImageEffectFrontend directory, run the command:
+   "npm i"

 3. Start the frontend with the command "npm start" in the ImageEffectFrontend directory.

-4. Go to the ImageEffectBackend directory and run the following commands:
+4. Go to the ImageEffectBackend directory and run the following commands: <br />
-   i. make clean
+   i. make clean <br />
-   ii. make
+   ii. make <br />
-   iii. mvn clean package
+   iii. mvn clean package <br />

    Please note that maven needs to be installed.
 After the last command, a target folder should be created.

-5. To start the backend, run the command java -jar target/imageEffectApplication-0.0.1-SNAPSHOT.jar
+5. To start the backend, run the command <br />
+   java -jar target/imageEffectApplication-0.0.1-SNAPSHOT.jar

 6. The website can be accessed at localhost:4200.